Newmachar: Ingram's Neuk

 Ingram's Neuk Community Wildlife Garden is small area of land which runs adjacent to path running between Kingseat and Newmachar.
-Started in 2010 it's currently mostly overgrown but the corner of the garden has been well maintained as shown.
+Started in 2010 it is currently mostly overgrown but the corner of the garden has been well maintained as shown.

 The garden contains a willow tree "tunnel", larger snaking arrangement of small boulders, a number of fruit trees, raised beds and wild flowers.